Call Now 866.523.4167

-If you are a maritime or offshore worker and are injured on the job, call the Texas maritime lawyers with Begum Law Group Injury Lawyers right away.
+If you are a maritime or offshore worker and are injured on the job, call the Texas maritime lawyers with The Law Giant, Personal Injury & Accident Lawyers right away.
 You need an experienced attorney to review your rights under maritime law and pursue what you deserve.
 You may have a right to compensation under the Jones Act or another federal maritime law.
 The statute that applies to your situation typically depends on your position and how you came to be injured.

 The Jones Act is also known as the Merchant Marine Act of 1920.
 You may see it called the Jones Act 1920, as well.
 All of these refer to a federal law that dictates several rules regarding the operation of vessels in American waters and maritime workers’ rights after a work-related injury.